radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/backup-restore-overview.md

 ## Review backups

-From the *Backups* screen, you can review all backups that have been performed on the environment.
-For each back up, the backup name, date and time stamp, and version are listed.
+From the *Backups* tab, you can review all backups that have been performed on the environment.
+For each backup, the backup name, date and time stamp, and version are listed.

 ![image description](images/backups-titles.png)